-- 74. It is the basic responsibility of civil servants to protect state secrets and other confidential information of the Government.
-Civil servants should use information gained by virtue of their official position for the purposes for which the information is obtained, in accordance with their authority and for official They should not disclose confidential documents, information or purposes only. knowledge received in the course of their official duties or by virtue of their official position without lawful authority.
-Civil servants must strictly comply with the Safeguarding National Security Ordinance, the Official Secrets Ordinance, the Government's internal Security Regulations and other applicable laws and requirements of secrecy and confidentiality.
-They should also take appropriate protection measures to prevent state secrets and other confidential information from being disclosed without authorisation.
-Acquisition, possession or disclosure of state secrets protected under the Safeguarding National Security Ordinance, or disclosure of any official information protected under the Official Secrets Ordinance or other information which is subject to a statutory duty of confidentiality without lawful authority may constitute an offence. - 75.
-Moreover, civil servants must respect the privacy of individuals and observe the provisions of the Personal Data (Privacy) Ordinance (Chapter 486 of the Laws of Hong Kong).
+71. Civil servants should use information gained by virtue of their official position for authorised purposes only.
+They should not disclose documents, information or knowledge received in confidence from others in the course of their official duties or by virtue of their official position, and must comply with the Official Secrets Ordinance (Chapter 521 of the Laws of Hong Kong) and other applicable requirements of secrecy and confidentiality.
+Unauthorised disclosure of any official information protected under the Official Secrets Ordinance, including those relating to security and intelligence, defence, criminal investigation, international relations, and the prevention and detection of offences, or other statutory obligation of secrecy, may constitute an offence.

+72. Moreover, civil servants must respect the privacy of individuals and observe the provisions of the Personal Data (Privacy) Ordinance (Chapter 486 of the Laws of Hong Kong).